 Tens of thousands of people travel to Mexico City to visit the place where the Virgin appeared to the Mexican People.
 The holiday is a national fiesta that includes traditional music, dances. and fun attractions.
 Pilgrims bring presents to the virgin, usually bouquets of flowers while other visitors will perform dances and song for her.
 Some pilgrims walk on their knees on the stone street leading to the Basilica, asking for miracles or giving thanks to the virgin for a petition granted.
 The chanting, singing, and dancing can last throughout the night.

-"The Story behind this celebration demonstrates how the Catholic faith gained importance in the hearts of the Mexican people.
+THE STORY OF GUADALUPE:"The Story behind this celebration demonstrates how the Catholic faith gained importance in the hearts of the Mexican people.
 It is a story of miracles and faith which mark a change in the history of Mexico.

 The Spaniards, after they conquered Mexico, had in mind the goal of converting the indigenous Indians into Catholicism.
 But the Spaniards encountered many difficulties because the Mexican people had existing strong beliefs in their many gods.
 It wasn't until the story of the Virgin of Guadalupe and Juan Diego that this started to change.